openjs-foundation/cross-project-council/project-resources/third-party-services-documentation-policy.md

 # Policy: Notify the Foundation before changing existing significant service providers or engaging new ones

-Before engaging with a significant third-party SaaS or infrastructure provider, projects are asked to contact the OpenJS Foundation (Robin Ginn and Ben Sternthal) at [operations@openjsf.org](operations@openjsf.org).
+Before engaging with a significant third-party SaaS or infrastructure provider, projects are asked to contact the OpenJS Foundation at [operations@openjsf.org](operations@openjsf.org).
 The Foundation may have an existing arrangement or might want to establish a new partnership.

 # Policy: Maintain documentation of services